sundbp/sqlite4clj/README.md

      (d/q tx ["SELECT checks FROM session WHERE id = ?" "user2"])))
 ```

+## Connection pools not thread pools

+The connection pools are not thread pools, they use a `LinkedBlockingQueue` to limit/queue access.
+Unlike thread pool this allows for having as many databases as you want without taking up large amount of memory particularly if you run your queries from virtual threads.
+With SQLite it's common to have many databases for isolation and convenience.
+It's not uncommon to have a database per tenant or user, or even simply as a persistent cache.
+So making this cheap is important as it's one of SQLite's super powers.

 ## Why is this fast?

 The two main speedups are from caching query statements at a connection level and using inline caching of column reading functions.